larryaasen/LaneKit/README.md

 [![Gem Version](https://badge.fury.io/rb/lanekit.png)](http://badge.fury.io/rb/lanekit)

 LaneKit is an iOS Objective-C code generator for integration with [RestKit](https://github.com/RestKit/RestKit).
 It generates models, resource providers, table views, and full iOS apps with mimimal effort.
-There is support for unit testing with SenTestingKit including fixtures and tests.
+There is support for unit testing with XCTest including fixtures and tests.
 LaneKit is a command line app written in Ruby and packaged as a Ruby Gem.

 - [Source code for LaneKit](https://github.com/LarryAasen/LaneKit/zipball/master) from [GitHub](http://github.com).